epsi-rns/epsi-rns.github.io/_posts/design/2016/2016-11-11-inkscape-logo-02-making-shape-example.markdown

-The earliest step would be copying our last template, and renaming it from 'logo-template (01).svg' to 'logo-creation-shape (01).svg'
+The earliest step would be copying our last template, and renaming it from 'logo-template (01).svg' to 'logo-shape (01).svg'
 After that.
-Open the new 'logo-creation-shape (01).svg' file.
+Open the new 'logo-shape (01).svg' file.

 Let's make a new 'Polygon' layer inside 'Basic Shape' layer.
 And choose that layer as our current working layer.